 The research scholars program will be held concurrently and as part of the overall summer program.
-It will run for two weeks (dates to be determined).
+It will run for two weeks, June 11-22, 2018.
 The research scholars will be invited to apply and participate based on their application to Western Carolina and overall academic profile.
-Research scholars will be new, incoming WCU first-year students in the fall 2017 semester.
+Research scholars will be new, incoming WCU first-year students in the fall 2018 semester.

 Research scholars will make preferences about their participating research groups at the time of their application; and the faculty members will help assign the scholars to the existing teams based on academic interests and student preference.

 It is highly encouraged that Research Scholars sign up and attend the FYIC Summer Orientation session for June 7-8, 2018.
 Please see New Student Orientation information.
 If a Research Scholar is unable to attend the June 7-8 orientation session, it is recommended they attend the June 25-26, 2018 session after the conclusion of the program.

 Faculty members who have identified a student with whom they wish to work for the summer will collaborate with the student as he/she prepares the proposal.
 The faculty member will also submit a letter as part of the application.